just-buildsystem/justbuild/doc/future-designs/upwards-symlinks.md

 ### Existing symlink support

-Our buildsystem already supports non-upwards relative symbolic links as first-class objects.
-The reason for chosing this restriction was that those can be placed anywhere inside an action directory without that directory becoming dependent on the ambient system, regardless if symbolic links are followed or inspected via readlink(2).
+Our build system already supports non-upwards relative symbolic links as first-class objects.
+The reason for choosing this restriction was that those can be placed anywhere inside an action directory without that directory becoming dependent on the ambient system, regardless if symbolic links are followed or inspected via readlink(2).